simplygeo/postgrest-tools/README.md

 ## Test

 By the end of installation process:
-- PostgREST should be running as service, at port 3000
+- PostgREST should be running as service, at port 3000, check with: sudo systemctl status postgrest
 - Anonymouse user could get /todos endpoint
 - User could login using /rpc/login endpoint
     - try user: suneo@gmail.com, pwd: suneo (if you use default setting)